Registration and Preprofessional Preparation

 major, entering with 40 or more units will receive a copy of their advanced standing

 evaluation, indicating how previous college units have been applied toward degree

 requirements at California State University, Fresno.
 Questions about one's evaluation

-should be directed to the student's adviser or the Evaluations Office.
+should be directed to the student's adviser or the Degree Advising Office.
 It is recommended

 that transfer students bring with them an unofficial copy of all previous college

 transcripts and their CSU General Education Certification when attending New Student